-In a 2009 guidance document, the National Institute for Health and Care Excellence (NICE) stated that the current evidence on the safety and efficacy of vagus nerve stimulation (VNS) for treatment resistant depression is inadequate in quantity and quality.
-Therefore this procedure should be used only with special arrangements for clinical governance, consent and audit or research.
-It should be used only in patients with treatment-resistant depression (NICE, 2009).
+In a 2020 guidance document, the National Institute for Health and Care Excellence (NICE) stated that the current evidence on the safety raises no major safety concerns, but there are frequent well-recognized side effects.
+Evidence on its efficacy is limited in quality.
+Therefore, this procedure should be used only with special arrangements for clinical governance, consent and audit or research.
+It should be used only in patients with treatment-resistant depression.
+NICE encourages further research into implanted vagus nerve stimulation for treatment-resistant depression, in the form of randomized controlled trials with a placebo or sham stimulation arm.
+Studies should report details of patient selection.
+Outcomes should include validated depression rating scales, patient-reported quality of life, time to onset of effect and duration of effect, and any changes in concurrent treatments.
+(NICE, 2020).